-- Italicise the title, but not the year (Legal Profession Act 2007 (Tas));
+- italicise the title, but not the year, for example, Legal Profession Act 2007 (Tas); and

 When the same Act or Bill is referred to frequently throughout an article:

-- Quote the first reference in full and abbreviate subsequent references;
+- quote the first reference in full and abbreviate subsequent references; and

 Please do not place automatic hyperlinks in articles or endnotes, instead they should be typed in bold.

 Endnotes rather than footnotes are preferred to provide sources for information, quotations, cases etc. They should: